vernon2gh/make_rootfs/README.md

    the default is 95MB
 2. `-smp` specifies the number of CPU cores of the virtual machine, which is one CPU core by default
-3. `-append "root=xxx rw"` specifies that the rootfs image is readable and writable, and the default is read-only